giantswarm/docs/src/content/reference/management-cluster-api/azureclusterconfigs.core.giantswarm.io.md

 </div>

 <div class="property-description">
-<p>AzureClusterConfigSpecGuestCredentialSecret points to the K8s Secret containing credentials for an Azure subscription in which the tenant cluster should be created.</p>
+<p>AzureClusterConfigSpecGuestCredentialSecret points to the K8s Secret containing credentials for an Azure subscription in which the workload cluster should be created.</p>

 </div>